ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 **Why this feature is needed?**
 - More and more, users are asking (as evidenced by Play Store feedback), people want to be able to also browse existing Commons images via the app.
-- Quality of uploads should increase by letting users see other people's work.
+- Quality of uploads will increase by letting users see other people's work.

 **What can be implemented ?**
 - Image Search on Wikimedia Commons using a title.